tiddlyhost/tiddlyhost-com/README.md

 Note that the container mounts the rails directory so you can edit code outside the container in ./rails.

+Tiddlyhost uses wildcard subdomains.
+To simulate this for local development, add some entries to your /etc/hosts:

+    127.0.0.1 tiddlyhost.local
+    127.0.0.1 www.tiddlyhost.local
+    127.0.0.1 foo.tiddlyhost.local
+    127.0.0.1 bar.tiddlyhost.local
+    127.0.0.1 baz.tiddlyhost.local
+    127.0.0.1 quux.tiddlyhost.local
+    127.0.0.1 aaa.tiddlyhost.local
+    127.0.0.1 bbb.tiddlyhost.local
+    127.0.0.1 foo-bar.tiddlyhost.local
+    127.0.0.1 simon.tiddlyhost.local

 You should now be able to start rails like this:

     make start

-Visit <http://0.0.0.0:3000/> in your browser and you should see a working application.
+Visit <http://tiddlyhost.local:3000/> in your browser and you should see a working application.

 You can shell into the running container in another terminal like this: